Site logo

 Figure 1: Example of electrocardiogram (commonly known as an EKG signal).

-Aside from being a useful tool for determining whether or not a patient is in a specific condition (hydrated vs. dehydrated, bleeding vs. stable, etc.), a sort of decision tree can emerge as a result of performing incrementally more precise comparisons of frequency components.
-The implication of this is that one could feasibly design a multi-stage detector for any cardiovascular process, given sufficient training data.
+Aside from being a useful tool for determining whether or not a patient is in a specific condition (hydrated vs. dehydrated, bleeding vs. stable, etc.), a decision tree can emerge as a result of performing incrementally more precise comparisons of frequency components.
+The implication of this is that one could feasibly design a multi-stage detector for any cardiovascular process that gets more specific as it goes, given the sufficient amount of training data for a desired resolution.

 Multi-stage detector example